-The role of preprints during the COVID-19 pandemic highlighted their importance in a public health emergency, and now with their continued use, it is important to understand how preprints contribute to the open research agenda.
-(7-10) However, the acceptability and use of preprints by some in the research community, can lead to hesitancy or resistance from researchers to submit their research to a preprint server.
-(11, 12) Concerns around the integrity and validity of submitting a manuscript to a preprint server, is also a challenge felt by those submitting a peer reviewed journal article to a publisher.
-(13, 14) Peer reviewed journal articles can also be retracted due to unreliable findings or errors in the published article.
+The role of preprints during the COVID-19 pandemic highlighted their importance in a public health emergency, and now with their continued use, it is important to understand how preprints contribute to the open research agenda [7-10].
+However, the acceptability and use of preprints by some in the research community, can lead to hesitancy or resistance from researchers to submit their research to a preprint server [11, 12].
+Concerns around the integrity and validity of submitting a manuscript to a preprint server, is also a challenge for articles published in a peer reviewed journal [13, 14].
+Peer reviewed journal articles can also be retracted due to unreliable findings or errors in the published article.
 Funding organisations have different policy statements about how and where preprints are accepted as part of the application process.
 For example, whether preprints can be referenced as part of a grant application; included in an applicant's curriculum vitae (CV); or form part of the dissemination process and publication of findings.

-Understanding the position of funding organisations on preprints has important implications for how the research community is willing to engage in, and accept the added value and benefit of, publishing their research in a timely fashion, and, contribute to advancing scientific knowledge.
-(12, 15, 16) Some funding organisations, such as Wellcome and UK Research and Innovation (UKRI) have already initiated policy guidance on their position of preprints in grant applications and some journal publishers (e.g., Springer Nature, Wiley and SAGE) are beginning to implement statements around their publishing models.
+Understanding the position of funding organisations on preprints has important implications for how the research community is willing to engage in, and accept the added value and benefit of, publishing their research in a timely fashion, and, contribute to advancing scientific knowledge [12, 15, 16].
+Some funding organisations, such as Wellcome and UK Research and Innovation (UKRI) have already initiated policy guidance on their position of preprints in grant applications and some journal publishers (e.g., Springer Nature, Wiley and SAGE) are beginning to implement statements around their publishing models.